thepedroferrari/rocktune/README.md

 ### AMD X3D Users:
 - Script auto-detects and optimizes
-- Also disable CPPC in BIOS for best results
+- **Keep CPPC ENABLED in BIOS** (required for 3D V-Cache thread steering)
+- Script will warn if AMD Chipset Drivers are missing
 - See [DRIVER-LINKS.md](DRIVER-LINKS.md) for BIOS settings

 ### Aggressive Optimizations: